White-Hat-16/alx-zero_day/0x03-git/README.md

-This is a readme of 0x03-gir
+This is a readme of 0x03-git using git UI